rust-rse/reed-solomon-erasure/README.md

 ```

 ## Test
-The entire test suite contains 55 tests which you can run via `cargo`
+The entire test suite contains 55 tests which you can run via the following command :
 ```sh
 cargo test
 ```